Nuclear effects in the deuteron and global QCD analyses: Results

 \section{Results}

 We simultaneously fit the parameters of the off-shell function $\delta f$ with those of the PDFs and HTs in order to provide a consistent separation of the various contributions to the SFs by exploiting the broad $x$ and $Q^2$ coverage of available data.
-The resulting data normalization factors and $\chi^2$ values corresponding to various deuterium data sets are listed in Table~\ref{tab:data} and the parameters of the $\delta f(x)$ function are $c_0=-0.16\pm0.11$, $c_1=-2.04\pm0.73$, and $c_2=4.86\pm1.13$.
+The resulting data normalization factors and $\chi^2$ values corresponding to various deuterium datasets are listed in Table~\ref{tab:data}, and the parameters of the $\delta f(x)$ function are $c_0=-0.16\pm0.11$, $c_1=-2.04\pm0.73$, and $c_2=4.86\pm1.13$.
 This function is shown in Fig.~\ref{fig:akpupd}, together with the results of other determinations of this quantity from Refs.~\cite{Kulagin:2004ie,Alekhin:2017fpf,Accardi:2016qay}.
+For all data points included in our fit we have $\chi^2/\text{d.o.f.}=4842/4044$.
 The present results are in a good agreement with both our former global QCD analysis~\cite{Alekhin:2017fpf} and the analysis of Ref.~\cite{Kulagin:2004ie}, in which the function $\delta f(x)$ was determined from a global fit to the data on the ratios $\sigma^A/\sigma^d$ for the DIS cross sections off nuclear targets with the mass number $4\leq A\leq 208$ using the proton and neutron SFs of Ref.~\cite{Alekhin:2007fh}.
 However, our results are in a strong disagreement with those of Ref.~\cite{Accardi:2016qay}.
-Below we trace possible reasons of the discrepancy with Ref.~\cite{Accardi:2016qay} by verifying the differences in the experimental data sets and in the underlying model.
+Below we trace possible reasons of the discrepancy with Ref.~\cite{Accardi:2016qay} by verifying the differences in the experimental datasets and in the underlying model.